Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/rest-api/dashboard-list.md

   }
   ```

-Example of a successful response:
+Example of a successful response body:

 ```
 {